 The way pupils are treated by adults along with the way they are expected to behave is also part of the curriculum.
 The school has a clear focus on the personal development and wellbeing of each child, as well as on their academic progress.
 We plan our curriculum to offer opportunities to all pupils regardless of their background or ability.
 At St John Fisher, we aim to teach our children how to grow into positive, responsible people who can work and co-operate with others while developing their knowledge and skills, so that they achieve their full potential.

 For further information regarding our curriculum please read our Curriculum Policy, which can be found on the school policies page.
-A long term overview for each year can be found on the class’ page.
+A long term overview for each year can be found below:

 EYFS and KS1 Phonics Schemes